docljn/ljnoble_pda/i_and_t/implementation_and_testing_evidence.md

 - A Class that inherits from the previous class

-- An Object in the inherited class
+- An Object in the inherited class [use a test file]

-- A Method that uses the information inherited from another class
+- A Method that uses the information inherited from another class [in the test file]

 ### Coding Exercise: Unit and Integration testing task B